curv3d/curv/docs/Shape_Atlas.rst

   and a visualizer for detecting bad bounding boxes.
 * Use some kind of automatic bounding box estimator that uses distance field evaluation.
 * Restrict the use of ``smooth_union`` to shapes with an exact distance field.

+TODO: ``metaball`` blending kernel, which supports N-ary blends.

+TODO: ``arc`` blending kernel, from ImplicitCAD.
+Does it have better engineering properties?

+TODO: various blending kernels from MERCURY.

 5. Distance Field Debugging
 ===========================